Kloof High School: Traditions

 The school celebrates its Founders Day every year on the final day of the second term (usually on 22 June) by commemorating its first set of grade 12 students.

-There is a sporting rivalry with nearby Hillcrest High School.
-Derby Day is held every mid-June, alternating between Kloof High and Hillcrest High, and culminates with the 1st XV rugby game in the afternoon.

 School uniform

 The blazer is royal blue and special awards (such as honours, colours or honours cum laude) are indicated with yellow ribbing for colours or white, blue and yellow, in the case of honours.
 The tie is striped with royal blue, navy blue and yellow.
 Blazer and tie are not required during the summer terms for girls.